21st Century Wire

 So David Cameron’s government has finally laid his cards on the table.

 Getting the press and the public to comply with the draconian Leveson Star Chamber’s clampdown on freedom of expression and information was a hard sell, to say the least.

 Leveson’s secret closed door agreement to require UK bloggers to sign up to a “Royal Charter” in order to post on independent websites revealed Leveson’s long game.
 The public would never buy it.
 So now on to plan B…

 The latest outcry over pornographic images on the internet has provided the pretext for the state to step in and set-up their infrastructure for regulating the UK’s internet Chinese-style.
 Once the system is in place, you can expect that the government will not be able to resist extending their filtering from porn to blocking dissenting and alternative analysis that exposes the government for being either incompetent, criminal, or corrupt.

 Don’t be naive.
-Chinese-style government firewalls designed to block child porn or pedophilia will never stop the sex industry, but it will most certainly (under this Tory government anyway) block thousands of damning articles on the same subject which implicate members of the government and the establishment for participating in child sex abuse, and will eventually be used to shut out any dissent against government policy and corruption.
+Chinese-style government firewalls designed to block child porn or pedophilia will never stop the sex industry, but it will most certainly (under this Tory government anyway) block thousands of damning articles on the same subject – which implicate members of the government and the establishment for participating in child sex abuse.
+We can only expect that such a corrupt government would eventually use its newly obtained ‘legal’ state censorship powers to also shut out any dissent against government policy and corruption.

 The pornography filtering system praised by David Cameron will be run by the Chinese firm, Huawei.
 They should know a thing or two about how to keep citizens from accessing information the government doesn’t want people to see.